Nanofluidic logic with mechano-ionic memristive switches

-As HACs can be set and reset at least ten times (SI Figure 12), they are suitable for building logic circuits.
-Individual HACs can still operate when connected in series with the aforementioned resistor even thought this reduces the effective conductance ratio (SI Figure 15).
-To connect the switches, we use a single electrode with two chlorinated tips grounded through a variable resistor (SI Figure 14).
+As HACs can be set and reset at least ten times (Supplementary Figure 17), they are suitable for building logic circuits.
+We also checked the endurance of HACs under sinusoidal operation (Supplementary Figures 18 and 23).
+We observe through electrokinetic measurement as well as optically perfect stability up to 17 cycles.
+We could also measure 300 cycles on another device, showing HACs robustness and setting an upper-bound for nanofluidic memristors.
+Individual HACs can still operate when connected in series with the aforementioned resistor, even though this reduces the effective conductance ratio (Supplementary Figure 26).
+To connect the switches, we use a single electrode with two chlorinated tips grounded through a variable resistor supplementary Figure 26).
 Both P and Q switches are first placed into their targeted initial conductance state by applying a 2 s voltage pulse of high amplitude (+ 1 V for state 1 and -1 V for state 0).
 Input states of the memristors are then probed by applying read pulses to the working electrodes of each switch.
 The IMP gate is operated by applying voltage pulses simultaneously to each switch (Figure 4.c).
 In particular, a conditional voltage pulse of amplitude $V_\text{cond}$, which is not high enough to reach the switching threshold, is applied to the working electrode of the P switch while a larger voltage pulse, $V_\text{set}$ is applied to the working electrode of the Q switch.
 When the P switch is in the OFF state, the current $I_\text{P}^{\alpha}$ flowing across it is of a lower value ($\alpha$ case shown in the left panel of Figure 4.c).
-Thus the voltage drop across the resistor $V_\text{R}^\alpha=R(I_\text{P}^\alpha+I_\text{Q}^\alpha)$ is sufficiently low, resulting in a large enough voltage drop $V_\text{Q}^{\alpha}$ across Q, to reach the charge threshold required to switch Q. Inversely, when P is in the ON state ($\beta$ case shown in the right panel of Figure 4.c), the $I_\text{P}^\beta$ and $V_\text{R}^{\beta}$ are larger, making the voltage drop across Q ($V_\text{Q}^{\beta}$) insufficient for switching Q. This is why a switching threshold is essential for a successful implementation of IMP logic as illustrated in SI Figure 12 where we observe in single device experiments that setting HACs is only possible with 2 s programming pulses having an amplitude high enough for the ESC to reach the SiN aperture.
+Thus the voltage drop across the resistor $V_\text{R}^\alpha=R(I_\text{P}^\alpha+I_\text{Q}^\alpha)$ is sufficiently low, resulting in a large enough voltage drop $V_\text{Q}^{\alpha}$ across Q, to reach the charge threshold required to switch Q. Inversely, when P is in the ON state ($\beta$ case shown in the right panel of Figure 4.c), the $I_\text{P}^\beta$ and $V_\text{R}^{\beta}$ are larger, making the voltage drop across Q ($V_\text{Q}^{\beta}$) insufficient for switching Q. This is why a switching threshold is essential for a successful implementation of IMP logic as illustrated in fig. S12 where we observe in single device experiments that setting HACs is only possible with 2 s programming pulses having an amplitude high enough for the ESC to reach the SiN aperture.
 The value of the resistor R is chosen such that the potential drop given by the low conductance state current of P is low enough to enable the pulsed setting of the Q switch.
 On the other hand, the value of R needs to provide a sufficient potential drop at the high-conductance state of P to avoid the setting of Q. R is therefore chosen such that it has a value between the devices resistances in the set and conditional states of the pulsed operation, $R_\text{SET}<R<R_\text{COND}$\cite{borghetti2010memristive}.
 Finally, the output states are recorded similarly to the input states.